samkoesnadi/DRONE-Android-Remote-Control-and-Camera-System/README.md

 ```

 <h6>Transmitter and receiver code</h6>
-/new_receiver is the Arduino code for receiver side
+/new_receiver is the Arduino code for receiver side <br />
 /new_transmitter is the Arduino code for transmitter side

 <h6>Camera code for Gimbal</h6>